manix1980/my-portfolio/README.md

-# my-portfolio
+# Mark Ruggles' portfolio

-This is my Serverless portfolio
+This is my Serverless portfolio.
+It uses AWS and ReactJS.